ZITADEL/.github/profile/README.md

 ## Who is behind ZITADEL

 Behind ZITADEL is an aspiring team of talented people who have a combined identity space knowledge of over 50 years.
-Prior of starting ZITADEL the founders worked for a public sector company, where we built and operated a complex service provider grade identity system.
+Prior of starting ZITADEL the founders worked for a public sector company, where they built and operated a complex service provider grade identity system.
 This helped the company to provide IT services to government entities, first responders and citizens alike.